kicknback/kicknback/README.md

 - 🔭 I’m currently working on my team's capstone project
-- 🌱 I’m currently learning APIs in a modular Javascript environment
+- 🌱 I’m currently learning to serve API data in a modular Javascript environment
 - 👯 I’m looking to collaborate on any project that challenges me beyond my comfort zone
 - 🤔 I’m looking for help with obtaining software engineering employment
 - 💬 Ask me about my passion for the construction of entities through code